 To me practically everything about this speech perfect; everything from the opening, all the way to the conclusion.
 He opens up by positioning who he is; why he is speaking; and the manner in which he is allowed to address the audience.
 He executes the speech with control, decisiveness, and a matter of fact manner that puts him clearly in charge.
 From the get go, he commands attention and he get it.

 For thirty minutes he talks, and only falters once.
 And even that minor fault is understandable given the complexity of the subjects, the weight of economics he puts forward, and he even brings the math hard and still maintains your attention.

 This is speech up there for the ages.
 If you’ve never seen it, you should.

 Todays’ leaders need a teleprompter to make a point.
 This guys knew what he wanted to say, and he communicated it with precision for thirty minutes straight.

-Now before I sound too much like a fanboy, let mention that I actually don’t Ronald Reagan.
+Now before I sound too much like a fanboy, let me mention that I actually don’t like Ronald Reagan.
 I don’t like his politics.
 I don’t like how he crushed the unions.
 I don’t like how he deregulated financial intuitions.
 I don’t like how he weakened public protections.
-I definitely Reaganomics which is one of the major reasons of why we have a failed global economy today.
+I definitely don’t like Reaganomics which is one of the major reasons of why we have a failed global economy today.
 A lot of the mess we find ourselves in today leads back to the policies he affected.